Pasta: North America

-Fettuccine alfredo with cream, cheese and butter, and spaghetti with tomato sauce (with or without meat) are popular Italian-style dishes in the United States.
+In the United States, fettuccine Alfredo is a popular Italian-style dish.

 Oceania

 In Australia, boscaiola sauce, based on bacon and mushrooms, is popular.

 Regulations

 Italy

 Although numerous variations of ingredients for different pasta products are known, in Italy the commercial manufacturing and labeling of pasta for sale as a food product within the country is highly regulated.
-Italian regulations recognise three categories of commercially manufactured dried pasta as well as manufactured fresh and stabilized pasta:
+Italian regulations recognize three categories of commercially manufactured dried pasta as well as manufactured fresh and stabilized pasta: